 - Delete/Remove - Deletes the media, removing it from any shared locations, or if the option shows Remove, removes this shared media from your Content Home.
 See also Deleting Your Echo Content.

-What actions you can perform on media depends on whether you own the media, whether you are an instructor or student, and what institutional settings are in place.
-Just understand that if you don't see an option or you cannot select it, you do not have permission to perform that action on this media.
+What actions you can perform depends on whether you own the media, whether you are an instructor, teaching assistant, or student, and what institutional settings are in place.
+Just understand that if you don't see an option or you cannot select it, you do not have permission to perform that action on this piece of media.

-The bottom section of the Content Details page provides access to the following:
+The bottom section of the Media Details page provides access to the following:

 - Share to Classes - The Classes section shows the class name, course, and section where this item has already been published.
 See also Share (Publish) and Unshare Media to a Course.
 This area does not appear for Students.